Ridwan778/Food-Review-Analysis-NLP/README.md

-# Feedback Analysis using NLP
+# Food Review Analysis using NLP

 ## The goal of this project was to explore how well the VADER module from the NLTK toolkit performs in identifying good and bad reviews.